Saraswati Devi lives alone in the Indian Himalayas, a common occurrence for women living in the remote village. Her husband left for better

 and worried often about her well being.

-Now she makes money by sewing, an opportunity made possible by the ANN INC. and Village Ways Charitable Trust.
+Now she makes money by sewing, an opportunity made possible by the Ann Taylor, LOFT, Lou & Grey and Village Ways Charitable Trust.
 In addition to the

 financial benefits, sewing has also brought her closer to the other women in the village, and has lessened her loneliness, talking